gramuah/ccnn/data/readme.txt

-Place here TRANCOS, UCSD or UCF dataset/s.
+TRANCOS, UCSD or UCF datasets will be placed here.